 LIVE AT THE FOLKLINCS HUMBERFEST FESTIVAL 2025

-She Shanties is an all-female a cappella shanty crew based in the UK, renowned for their vibrant renditions of traditional sea songs.
+She Shanties is an all-female, cappella shanty crew based in the UK, renowned for their vibrant renditions of traditional sea songs.
 Formed in 2011, the group comprises talented singers who share a deep passion for maritime music and its rich history.
-Their performances are characterized by powerful harmonies, spirited delivery, and a genuine love for the shanty tradition.
+Their performances are characterised by powerful harmonies, spirited delivery, and a genuine love for the shanty tradition.

 The ensemble's distinctive style is marked by their unembellished and clean sound, allowing the lyrics to take center stage.
 Their northern accents and emotionally charged interpretations make their music accessible and resonant with audiences.